Runaway Traveller

 Would I use Holafly again?

 Holafly is definitely the best eSIM I’ve tried, so it’s my new go-to for international trips.
-That said, when I’m in a situation where I can easily get a physical SIM, like the Canadian one I keep at my parents’ house, I’m going to do that instead.
+That said, when I’m in a situation where I can easily get a physical SIM, like the Canadian one I keep at my parents’ house, I’m going to do that instead so I can make calls.

-The only major difference between an eSIM and a regular one is the ability to call.
+That’s the only major difference between an eSIM and a regular one — the ability to make phone calls or texts.
 You’d think you don’t need it, but there are bound to be a couple occasions where you want to make a reservation over the phone or call a landline, and most eSIMs just doesn’t let you do that.

-(However, ETravelSim offers texting and calling on most plans, and Jetpac just released a beta version of a calling feature in 50 countries.)
+(However, ETravelSim and aloSIM offer texting and calling on most plans.
+And Jetpac just released a calling feature in 50 countries.)

 Overall functionality

-Airalo seemed good at first and was super effective for a three-day trip to Qatar.
-But issues started to arise when I used it for a three-month trip to South Africa.
-It worked for the first month, then just kinda freaked out when I went to top-up another 30 days.
+Airalo seemed good at first on a short trip but issues started to arise when I used it for a three-month trip to South Africa.
+It worked for the first month, then freaked out when I went to top-up 30 days.
 The support team and I never found a solution, and they wouldn’t refund me.
-(Though I did get credit after some back and forth.)
+(Though I did get credit after a lot of back and forth.)

 My Saily eSIM didn’t work for about 8 hours when I first switched it on, but once it kicked in it was perfectly fine.
 The ad-blocker was a nice perk.